15 sustainable staycations and eco-retreats in Gloucestershire

 May Hill Woodlands near Newent

-May Hill Woodlands in the Forest of Dean is home to two safari tents, each sleeping up to four people, where guests can cosy up around a real wood fire and enjoy spending a few nights under the stars.
-Both tents have two bedrooms, a kitchenette with its own fridge, gas stove, kettle and toaster, as well as access to a shower and toilet cabin with eco-friendly dry compost toilets.
+May Hill Woodlands in the Forest of Dean is home to two safari tents sleeping up to four people, where guests can cosy up around a real wood fire and spend a few nights under the stars.
+Both tents have two bedrooms, a kitchenette with fridge, gas stove, kettle and toaster, as well as access to a shower and toilet cabin with eco-friendly dry compost toilets.

 There are also several wild camping sites further in the woodlands.
 Available for a limited number of days with locations alternating each year to protect the unique surroundings, more intrepid explorers can arrange to stay at one of these secluded sites for a truly immersive experience.